Golf Left Hand Release Drill for Effortless, Penetrating Shots

 That's where we finally get all the effortless speed.
 There's a very efficient release mechanism that happens when you swing correctly, and RST is obviously all about being as efficient as possible and using physics and biomechanics to our advantage.

-What that looks like is as you come down into impact is that the right shoulder starts pushing into the ball.
+What that looks like is as you come down into impact is that the trail shoulder starts pushing into the ball.
 Now as you look at the golf club, it actually never - let me grab one that's a little bit easier to see - the golf club never releases.

 The club's still up in the air here, so they tend to have a really weak, high ball flight.
 I'm all for a very low, flat, penetrating ball flight, or at least a ball that launches very low, because when you compress it properly and you have the right angle of attack and the right path, that's exactly how it should fly.
 Then the wind and conditions don't affect your ball flight.

-If you struggle with a weak, high ball flight, it's pretty likely that you're pushing the right side of your body through, so the club never releases.
+If you struggle with a weak, high ball flight, it's pretty likely that you're pushing the trail side of your body through, so the club never releases.
 You'll see a lot of golfers where the handle of the golf club is in close to their body while the club head is still way out away from them and hasn't turned over yet.

 Stop & releaseFeel like the hand stops, then release